gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 It took me very long time to figure out the right version of CUDA/cuDNN that will match the selected version of TensorFlow-GPU then later I found this link which clearly states the versions matrix.

+When I used batch size of 64 and 32 I was getting "ResourceExhaustedError : OOM when allocating tensor with shape.." error.
+I was able to resolve it by reducing the batch size to 16.
+Below screen shot showing the utilization details of the GPU:
 <p align="center"> <img src="./misc/nvidia-smi.png"> </p>

 # Neural Network Parameters